stephlsechrist/GatorAid_CSC648/credentials/README.md

     2. Help.
 If a class TA or class CTO needs to help a team with an issue, this folder will help facilitate this giving the TA or CTO all needed info AND instructions for logging into your team's server.

-# Blow is a list of items required.
+# Below is a list of items required.
 Missing items will causes points to be deducted from multiple milestone submissions.

 1. Server URL or IP
 2. SSH username